 We’ve all done it: ordered a combo meal at a fast food restaurant because it was just simpler to ask for a “number five,” or put more items in our shopping cart than we really needed because there was a “buy two, get one free” promotion.
 Product bundling is a smart way for businesses to increase sales, and it works just as well (or better) online as it does in brick-and-mortar stores.

 E-commerce businesses generally have a lot more information about prospective buyers than typical retailers.
 This enables them to personalize landing pages and offers.
 Without the constraints of shelf space in a typical retail store, e-commerce businesses can offer customers a nearly infinite variety of items.
 However, too many options can quickly overwhelm shoppers.
-Product bundling simplifies the purchasing decision for first-time buyers and makes it easier for savvy marketers to upsell complementary and related products.
+Product bundling simplifies the purchasing decision for first-time buyers as it gives an impression that buying in bulk is more practical and less expensive.
+Furthermore, it attracts consumers and makes it easier for savvy marketers to upsell complementary and related products.

 We’re all very familiar with cases of successful product bundling—just consider software bundles like Microsoft Office and Adobe Creative Cloud.
 Then there are companies that use e-commerce to sell bundles like Play! by Sephora, The Running Buddy, and Nic Harry.
 Practically every cable and internet service provider successfully sells bundles, such as Comcast and AT&T. These brands have put bundling at the heart of their brand story, and they back it up with marketing strategies and systems that are fully aligned to deliver on the benefits of bundling for their customers.